apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

     * External sort
     * ...

 You can find more information on how to leverage such representation in the "Binary String Comparison" section of the [DuckDB blog post](https://duckdb.org/2021/08/27/external-sorting.html) on the topic as well as [Graefe’s paper](https://dl.acm.org/doi/10.1145/1132960.1132964).
-However, we found it wasn’t immediately obvious how to apply this technique to variable length string or dictionary encoded data, which we will explain in the next section of this article.
+However, we found it wasn’t immediately obvious how to apply this technique to variable length string or dictionary encoded data, which we will explain in the next post in this series.

 ## Next up: Row Format